godevsig/gshellos/docs/debugging.md

 >>
 ```

-Of course we should do more error checking in our final code, but the above snippet
+Of course we should do more error checking, but the above snippet
 is already enough for an interactive debugging to get correct result.
-The complete code then you put in
+The complete code you will put in your final code:

 ```go
 import as "github.com/godevsig/adaptiveservice"